Continuing Education Activity

 ALK+ ALCL is more common in children and adolescents as compared to adults.
 It is notably more common in the first three decades of life and shows an overall male predominance (male to female ratio of 1.5:1).
 Majority of patients present with advanced-stage III or IV disease, and exhibit B symptoms (persistent fevers, weight loss, and profuse night sweats).

 ALCL patients receive treatment with an anthracycline-based chemotherapy regimen with the goal of achieving a complete remission (CR).
 The anthracycline-based chemotherapy regimen CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) with or without etoposide is the standard treatment approach.
-Patients < 60 years should receive six cycles of CHOEP for induction and patients > 60 years should receive six cycles of CHOP for induction.
+Patients less than 60 years should receive six cycles of CHOEP for induction and patients greater than 60 years should receive six cycles of CHOP for induction.
 Patients should then undergo CT/PET imaging one month after completion of treatment to assess the response.
-If the patient is > 40 years and has an International Prognostic Index > 3, autologous hematopoietic cell transplantation should is an option to be offered.
-Otherwise patients should be observed until progression.
+If the patient is more than 40 years and has an International Prognostic Index greater than 3, autologous hematopoietic cell transplantation should is an option to be offered.
+Otherwise, patients should be observed until progression.
 High-risk patients should go through high-dose consolidation chemotherapy and autologous hematopoietic cell transplantation (HCT).
 Refractory ALCL (ALK-positive) patients may benefit from clinical trials utilizing small-molecule inhibitors of ALK kinase or CD30 antibody-drug conjugates.

 MYC gene rearrangement is associated with an unfavorable prognosis.
 The morphological variants small-cell and lymphohistiocytic variant also confer inferior prognosis compared to the common type histology.
 The IPI has shown significant prognostic value, compared to other lymphomas.
 Research has shown no prognostic difference between classic and variant translocations.
 Relapses of ALCL (ALK-positive) usually remain sensitive to chemotherapy; allogeneic bone marrow transplantation is usually only for refractory cases.